 Car accidents happen every single day.
 Although many accidents are minor, we must all be aware that thousands of lives are taken every year in tragic car crashes.
 Even if you are a safe driver and follow all the traffic laws, there will always be other drivers on the road who are not.

 Even if you do not drive you can be affected by the actions of other drivers.
 This applies to pedestrians, bicycle riders, passengers in cars, buses, and other vehicles, and everyone that ventures outside where there are cars.
 So in order to protect yourself and your family it is important to understand the driving environment that you go out into each and every day.
 To assist you in this, below is a discussion of the most common causes of car accidents in the United States.

-The solution to all these driving dangers is to slow down, pay attention, and to drive responsibly.
+The solution to all these top causes of car accidents is to slow down, pay attention, and to drive responsibly.
 It really is that simple and can be done by everyone.

-As the owner of Zanes Law and as a car accident lawyer who has been helping people for twenty years, I have seen people make these mistakes over and over.
+As the owner of Zanes Law and as a car accident lawyer who has been helping people for twenty years, I have seen accidents caused by drivers failing to avoid these top causes of car accidents over and over.
 So if you have been injured in any way, please call us and we will do our best to help you just like we helped our many clients who have left us 5-Star Google reviews